-- Locomotor movement: Change the locomotor to provide different movement stimulus, to increase difficulty or to regress the game (i.e., walking forwards, sideways or backwards, skipping, lunging, crab walking or using a scooter). - Use a manipulative: Add a manipulative participants can use while moving to each cone such as dribbling a soccer or basketball. - Size of playing area: Change the size of the participants boxes, indicating three options for easy, moderate and advanced game play. - Time: Increase or decrease the amount of time participants have to touch as many cones as possible.
+- Locomotor movement: Change the locomotor to provide different movement stimulus, to increase difficulty or to regress the game (i.e., walking forwards, sideways or backwards, skipping, lunging, crab walking or using a scooter). - Use a manipulative: Add a manipulative while moving to each cone such as dribbling a soccer or basketball. - Size of playing area: Change the size of the participants boxes, indicating three options for students to choose easy, moderate or advanced game play. - Time: Increase or decrease the amount of time participants have to touch as many cones as possible.